By Emily Ashby,

 DEAR DRACULA tells the story of Sam (voiced by Nathan Gamble), an introverted boy with an affinity for monsters who decides to write to Count Dracula (Ray Liotta) to ask for a vampire action figure he wants.
 His request is granted (sort of) when the Count himself shows up on his doorstep, accompanied by his sidekick, Myro (Emilio Estevez), just in time for the Halloween festivities on Sam's street.
 But try as he might, the Count just can't seem to scare up any fright in neighborhood trick-or-treaters, leading him to question his abilities.
 Meanwhile, Sam is pining for a friendship beyond that he shares with his pet spider, Webber, but can't seem to get up the nerve to talk to his neighbor, Emma (Ariel Winter).
 When these two unlikely pals pledge to solve each other's problems, it's anybody's guess as to how things will turn out.

-Halloween specials tend to be as fleeting as the buckets of candy that disappear in a matter of days, but Dear Dracula is a delightful addition to TV's holiday repertoire.
+Halloween specials tend to be as fleeting as the buckets of candy that disappear in a matter of days, but this is a delightful addition to TV's holiday repertoire.
 It deserves a place in your family's Halloween viewing traditions.
-Based on a graphic novel by Joshua Williamson and Vincente Navarrate, the story is light on fright and heavy on comedy, cleverness, and fantastic messages about the value of friendship and the satisfaction of self-esteem.
+Based on a graphic novel by Joshua Williamson and Vincente Navarrate, Dear Dracula is light on fright and heavy on comedy, cleverness, and fantastic messages about the value of friendship and the satisfaction of self-esteem.
 Sam and the Count discover that they may not be able to solve their own problems alone, but that each one has some expertise to offer the other in his quest for happiness.

 What starts as a cute premise for a story quickly blossoms into a full-blown treat for the whole family, thanks to visually pleasing animation and exceptional voice artists who capture the essence of the characters.
 From Marion Ross as Sam's spunky grandma to Liotta as the curmudgeonly Count, there's a delightful surprise around every corner of this funny, sweet Halloween story.